I think I've tried Sushi (or a California Roll) once in my life - and I honestly didn't care for it that much. I think it was the seaweed.

 Jasmine Rice and Basmati Rice are both long grained rice, so stick with a Japanese medium grain for making Sushi.
 This is also called 'sticky' rice.
 You want your rolls to stick together when they are done, not fall apart.

 The other secret to good Sushi Rice is rinsing.
 Make sure you rinse your rice several times until the water runs clear before cooking.
 I used 2 cups of rice with 2 overflowing cups of water and mine came out perfect.

 Once your rice is done cooking, transfer it to a nonmetallic bowl.
 Traditionally a wooden bowl is used, but just so long as it's not metal as the vinegar we'll be adding will react with metal.
 Not good.

-In a small jar mix 3 Tbls Rice Vinegar, 3 Tbls Sugar, 1 Tbls Mirin, and 2 tsp of salt.
-Give that a good thorough mixing until everything dissolves, and then mix this in with your rice after it’s cooled.
+In a small jar mix 3 Tbls Rice Vinegar, 3 Tbls Sugar, 1 Tbls Mirin, and 2 teaspoon of salt.
+Give that a good thorough mixing until everything dissolves, and then mix this in with your rice after it's cooled.
 Carefully use a wooden spatula to gently mix your rice, using cutting motions.
 You want to gently mix it, not smash it or otherwise destroy the grains.